sympy/sympy/doc/src/guides/contributing/deprecations.md

 This page outlines SymPy's policy on doing deprecations, and describes the steps developers should take to properly deprecate code.

+A list of all currently active deprecations in SymPy can be found at {ref}`active-deprecations`.

 ## What is a deprecation?

 A deprecation is a way to make backwards incompatible changes in a way that